tylunel/pvpumpingsystem/README.md

 pytest
 ```

-## Other installations
-Consult the docs for more information:
+Consult the docs for more information on installation:
 https://pvpumpingsystem.readthedocs.io/en/latest/installation.html